powerline/powerline/docs/source/overview.rst

 If you don't have root access or don't want to install Powerline system-wide, install with ``pip install --user`` instead.

-.. note:: Make sure that you install the package for Python 2.
-For distros like Arch Linux you'll have to run ``pip2`` instead of ``pip``.

 .. note:: This project is currently unavailable on the PyPI due to a naming conflict with an unrelated project.